-Public Procurement Leaders Podcast with Special guest Emilio Franco
+Episode 11 of the Public Procurement Leaders Podcast with Guest Emilio Franco

 In what will surely be a familiar refrain for many of our readers, Emilio Franco didn’t set out to become a public procurement professionals.
 It wasn’t until a program at his Canadian university offered a four-month “trial internship” that the possibility even crossed his mind.
 But like many of us, Emilio quickly grew to love procurement when the clarity and importance of the mission came quickly into focus.